 I also like having a small wool puddle pad to use as a diaper changing pad.

 Little Bunny Bear in the UK offers super soft wool puddle pads.
 We loved using them for our daughter.
 Babeegreens in the USA offers wool puddle pads.
 Holy Lamb Organics sells wool mattress protectors on Amazon USA.

 Komfi Baby in Canada offers organic cotton waterproof pads.
-(10% off first order with code ECPEESYKOMFI)

 I show how I use wool puddle pads in my video demonstration of newborn elimination communication supplies: